-Staff and the Resource and Facilities Committee recommend the Board declare District equipment as surplus and either offer same for sale or as a lease return.
+Staff recommends that the Resource and Facilities Committee recommend to the full Board declaring District equipment as surplus and either offer same for sale or as a lease return.

 The Board can choose to not surplus this equipment.

 The District would keep inefficient equipment in its fleet.